phase/sbhs/DOCUMENTATION.md

 Battle.
 These are steps that will let you do some radical stuff with VBA too for any game compatible with it:

-1. Open up the respective viewer and get the offset of the data you want.
+1. Open up the respective viewer and get the offset of the spriteData you want.
 2. Open up the Memory Viewer and go to that offset.
 3. Take notes on the format and experiment with it.